| The Web Retailing Example - Drilling Down Newsletter #

 figured it out.
 And it did.
 The fact you could easily have

+already known that with a few simple tests is beside the point.
 It is the ability of mining to improve on human modeling by 1% that

 is valuable, the ability to "go granular."
 If you have